thiagopinheirolima/brokerage-notes-parser/README.md

 Parser for brokerage notes from Clear and Rico (XP Group) brokerages

 ## How to use
-1- First you need to have Node.JS installed.
+1- First you need Node.JS installed.

 2- Execute `npm install` to install dependencies.